voronokKita/alpaca-chan/Development History.md

 Image upload & deletion logic and adapted the tests for it. <br>
 Profile cascade deletion (and tests).
 Pre_delete signal.
 ###### 2nd half of the day
 Money and bets logic.
-Logs function.
-Base_urls. <br>
+User logs function.
+Base_urls.
+Signal logger on some models. <br>
 Base views, urls and templates. <br>
 All the tests.